Tetrakern/fictioneer-base-plugin/README.md

 ## Functions

-Explanations for the pre-made functions in the plugin.

 ### `fcnbp_make_plugin_meta_protected( $protected, $meta_key )`

 Hooked into `is_protected_meta`, this function prevents meta fields from being changed in the editor.
 The interface is disabled in Fictioneer by default, but that does not mean a tech-savvy user cannot get around it.
 The function checks whether a meta key starts with a certain prefix (`fcnbp_` for the example) and protects it from such manipulation.
 Alternatively, you can start your meta keys with an underscore (e.g. `_my_meta_field`) to achieve the same without the need for this function.